-70-100 Distinction
+70- 100 Distinction

-65-69 Merit
+65- 69 Merit

-50-64 Pass
+50- 64 Pass

 0-49 Fail

-3.2 Qualitative criteria for different types of assessment
+3.2 Qualitative marking criteria for different types of assessment

-For students starting PGT courses from Michaelmas term 2018, the marking scales below are used for all elements of the Masters Programme and are laid down by the Graduate Studies Committee of the Oxford Internet Institute.
-All marks from 0 to 100 can be given, with lower thresholds of 50 for a pass, 65 for a merit, and 70 for a distinction - see 'Marking Scale' table below.
+The marking scales below are used for all elements of the Masters Programme and are laid down by the Graduate Studies Committee of the Oxford Internet Institute.
+All marks from 0 to 100 can be given, with lower thresholds of 50 for a pass, 65 for a Merit, and 70 for a Distinction - see 'Marking Scale' table below.
 This scale applies to the examination of scripts, theses and other formally assessed material.
 In the assessment of an essay and the writing of feedback to students, the examiners look for evidence of work that is responsive to the following criteria:

-Argumentation and understanding Analysis Organisation and presentation Understanding of key concepts Use of sources and evidence to make or assess claims Clear and logical structure of the work Coherent and logically consistent argument Critical appraisal of sources and evidence Clearly written in good English Research and reading of appropriate sources Application of argument Proper use of citations and bibliographic referencing Application of research methods
+Argumentation and understanding Analysis Organisation and presentation Understanding of key concepts Use of sources and evidence to make or assess claims Clear and logical structure of the work

+Coherent and logically consistent argument Critical appraisal of sources and evidence Clearly written in good English Research and reading of appropriate sources Application of argument Proper use of citations and bibliographic referencing Application of research methods